Eggs & Dairy

 For Weight Loss or Calorie Control

-Milk can still fit a weight-loss plan, but the serving needs more attention because calories rise faster than they do with very lean proteins.
+Cow Milk can still fit a weight-loss plan, but the serving needs more attention because calories rise faster than they do with very lean proteins.
 Use it intentionally, measure portions, and let leaner foods or vegetables carry more of the plate volume.
-For this page's representative serving, 500 ml plain cow's milk / about 2 cups gives about 16 g protein.
-If your meal target is 30 g protein, that is roughly 1.9 typical servings, or about 937.5 g by weight.
+For this page's representative serving, 250 ml plain cow milk / about 1 cup gives about 8.5 g protein.
+If your meal target is 30 g protein, that is roughly 3.5 typical servings, or about 882.4 g by weight.
 This is why weighing the first few servings is useful: it turns a vague protein food into a repeatable meal component.

 For Muscle Gain or Higher-Calorie Meals